Sodium chlorite solution is useful in many ways around the house.

 Use sodium chlorite solution to disinfect gardening tools that you have used to prune diseased portions from your plants.
 This will stop the tools from spreading the disease to other plants the next time you use them.

-If you have a houseplant that is diseased, wilting, or seems unhealthy in any way, try using a sodium chlorite and water solution on the affected areas.
-Activate 6 drops of sodium chlorite solution and add to a tablespoon of water.
+If you have a houseplant that is diseased, wilting, or seems unhealthy in any way, try using a chlorine dioxide and water solution on the affected areas.
+Add 6 drops of activated sodium chlorite solution to a tablespoon of water.
 Use this to dab onto plant stems and leaves that show signs of weakness or disease.
-Let the sodium chlorite solution stay on the plant surface for up to two minutes, then wash the area with water to remove the sodium chlorite solution.
+Let the chlorine dioxide stay on the plant surface for up to two minutes, then wash the area with water to remove the chlorine dioxide.

 Suggestions for Personal Use